TreeWalks/tree-walk-guide/README.md

 # ARCore Geospatial Codelab project

+This is an Android App based on the new Google Geospatial API.
+Basically we take advantage of the fact that the Fresno State campus has full Street View coverage.
-This repository contains the template used for the [ARCore Geospatial API Codelab](https://developers.google.com/ar/develop/geospatial/java/codelab#0).
+Street View contains information to recognize buildings and The app's source code is forked off of the [ARCore Geospatial API Codelab](https://developers.google.com/ar/develop/geospatial/java/codelab#0).

 This repository contains the following branches: